promiseeuler/UMP/README.md

 - `tests`: protocol and collaboration tests.

 The reference runtime is transport-neutral.
-The repository includes a mutual-TLS network profile, a Webots visual warehouse integration, and a ROS 2/Gazebo conformance adapter.
+The repository includes a mutual-TLS network profile and a ROS 2/Gazebo conformance adapter.
 Isaac Sim and physical robot adapters remain later layers over the same contracts.

 This repository is currently a reference foundation.
 It is not yet suitable for unsupervised physical robot operation; see `docs/STATUS.md` for the exact gap list.